What is a down valuation?

 How to avoid down valuation

-If you want to avoid having a down valued property, it’s important that your home is priced realistically at the point of marketing.
+If you want to avoid having a down valued property, it’s important that your home is priced realistically.
 Estate agents have been known to overvalue properties in a bid to secure the listing, so make sure you get at least three different valuations and ask for comparable sales in the area that justify the valuation they give.
 You can also do your own independent research using sold price tools available on some of the major property portals such as Rightmove and Zoopla.

-If you want to avoid down valuation as a buyer, it’s important not to get caught up in any bidding wars with other buyers, as these often push property prices higher than the property’s original valuation.
-Do your own research on what you think the property is worth before making an offer, and don’t be pushed higher than that figure.
+If you want to avoid down valuation as a buyer, it’s important not to get caught up in any bidding wars with other buyers.
+Bidding wars often push property prices higher than the property’s original valuation.
+Do your own research on what you think the property is worth before making an offer.
+Then ensure you don’t be pushed higher than that figure.

-A down valuation can come as a big blow – whether you’re buying, selling or remortgaging – but it’s important to remember that there is usually a way forward if you just take time to explore the options available to you.
+A down valuation can come as a big blow – whether you’re buying, selling or remortgaging.
+It’s important to remember that there is usually a way forward if you take time to explore all the options available to you.

 Find out more about: